Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Tennessee and its opponents have gone over the current 43.5-point total in nine of 12 games (75%) this season.
+- Tennessee has combined with its opponents to score more than 43.5 points in nine of 12 games this season.

 - So far this season, 41.7% of Jacksonville's games (5/12) have had more combined points than Sunday's over/under of 43.5.